CJcool06/PokeBus/README.md

 ## Features
 * PokeBuses use the traits of the statue associated with it's parent PokeBus Stop dynamically, allowing any statue changes to immediately be applied to the PokeBuses without any need for pesky reloads.

-* Give PokeBuses their own **custom** names!
-Each PokeBus Stop can have their own **seperate** list of names for their PokeBus Drivers to use.
+* Give PokeBuses their own custom names!
+Each PokeBus Stop can have their own seperate list of names for their PokeBus Drivers to use.
 If no names are set for a PokeBus Stop, it will use default names given in the config. **Supports colour codes**

-* Neat destination system and AI that allows you to set multiple destinations for each PokeBus Stop and easily create a custom path for the PokeBus to follow using the *ghost destinations* system. **Wiki coming soon(tm)**
+* Neat destination system and AI that allows you to set multiple destinations for each PokeBus Stop and easily create a custom path for the PokeBus to follow using the *ghost destinations* system.
+Ghost destinations are destinations that the PokeBus will move to but not stop at, it is used purely for the purpose of navigation.

 * Players can get off the PokeBus at any time by de-mounting.
 Whether it be at a destination or in the middle of nowhere.

-* PokeBuses are highly configurable and uses a **sexy** interactive chat system to do so.
+* PokeBuses are highly configurable and uses an interactive chat system to do so.
 Better than porn confirmed.

 ## Commands
 * `/pokebus stops` - pokebus.admin.stops